GAE074/DisposableTheme/readme_disposable_themes.txt

 ** Tests **

-This theme is tested with Chrome,Firefox,Safari and Ms Edge on desktop computers.
+This theme is tested with Chrome,Firefox,Safari,Opera and Ms Edge on desktop computers.
 Also some tests done with mobile phones and tablets.
 So far all was good thus I dediced to share it.

 If you encounter problems in a specific device just let me know, maybe i can fix it.